reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 - **Pending state**: Actions provide a pending state that starts at the beginning of a request and automatically resets when the final state update is committed.
 - **Optimistic updates**: Actions support the new [`useOptimistic`](#new-feature-optimistic-updates) hook so you can show users instant feedback while the requests are submitting.
-- **Error handling**: Actions provide error handling so you can and display Error Boundaries when a request fails, and revert optimistic updates to their original value automatically.
+- **Error handling**: Actions provide error handling so you can display Error Boundaries when a request fails, and revert optimistic updates to their original value automatically.
 - **Forms**: `<form>` elements now support passing functions to the `action` and `formAction` props.
 Passing functions to the `action` props use Actions by default and reset the form automatically after submission.

 </Note>